Dovie Beams

-Dovie Beams Villagran (born Dovie Leona Osborne, 5 August 1932 – 30 December 2017) was an American actress, best known for having an illicit sexual affair with former Filipino President Ferdinand Marcos from 1968 to 1970.
+Dovie Beams Villagran (born Dovie Leona Osborne, 5 August 1932 – 30 December 2017) was an American actress, best known for having an illicit sexual affair with then Filipino President Ferdinand Marcos from 1968 to 1970.

 Early life

 Dovie Beams was the daughter of Theodore Halems Osborne (1909—1975) and Mildred Esther Jakes (1913—2002).

-Beams had first married and later divorced Edward Walker Boehms (1925—2016).
+Beams first married and later divorced Edward Walker Boehms (1925—2016).
 She was granted a divorce due to irreconcilable differences in 1962.
 They had one child together on 24 September 1955, a daughter named Dena Boehms Walters.

-After the sexual affair and scandal that ensued in the Philippines, Beams started her own real estate agency in Glendale, California, and married her second husband, Sergio Fausto Villagran (born 1936).
+After the sexual affair and scandal that ensued in the Philippines, Beams started her own real estate agency in Glendale, California, and married Sergio Fausto Villagran (born 1936).
 They divorced in 1988.

 Recorded sexual affair with Ferdinand Marcos Sr.

-In 1970, a huge scandal hit the Philippines over the stormy break-up between then President Ferdinand Marcos and his mistress of two years, Hollywood starlet Dovie Beams.
+In 1970, a scandal hit the Philippines over the stormy break-up between then President Ferdinand Marcos and his mistress of two years, Dovie Beams.
 On many occasions, she had hidden a tape recorder under a bed while having sex with the president.
 The recording of their sexual encounter was publicly played at the radio station of the University of the Philippines and consisted of the following segments: